microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.getrealpath.md

 ## FileSystem.getRealPath() method

 Follows a link to its destination and returns the absolute path to the final target of the link.
-Behind the scenes it uses `fs.realpathSync()`<!-- -->.
+Behind the scenes it uses `fs.realpathSync()`.

 <b>Signature:</b>